courselabs/cloudnative/index.md

  - Download your repo
     - Open a terminal (PowerShell on Windows; any shell on Linux/macOS)
     - Run: `git clone https://github.com/courselabs/cloudnative.git`
-     - Open the folder: `cd kubernetes`
+     - Open the folder: `cd cloudnative`
 - _Optional_
     - Install [Visual Studio Code](https://code.visualstudio.com) (free - Windows, macOS and Linux) to browse the repo and documentation